 His decision-making is almost certainly based on what he suspects is the exact opposite of what his dad and I would advise.
 I realize he's at "that age," where kids start figuring out who they are and what they're going to be all about.
 He can't do that without making his own decisions.

-But good grief, my patience.
+But sweet, fancy Moses, my patience.

 There's just a teeny, tiny hair of it left.
 I sometimes think that I might not be cut out to be the mom of a teenager.
 I'm worried constantly, my stomach is in knots, I'm not sleeping, and my martini consumption has gone up considerably in the last few months.